GaloisInc/csaf/README.md

 ## Licensing

-The code in this repository is licensed under two different license.
+The code in this repository is licensed under two different licenses.
 The core of CSAF (`src` and `docs` directories) and the majority of examples is licensed under [BSD license](LICENSE.txt).
 The [f16 example](examples/f16) in the `examples` directory is licensed under [GPL license](examples/f16/LICENSE.txt)

 ## Acknowledgment